scrapy/scrapy/docs/topics/images.rst

-3. When the item reaches the :class:`ImagesPipeline`, the URLs in the ``image_urls`` attribute are scheduled for download using the standard Scrapy scheduler and downloader (which means the scheduler and downloader middlewares are reused), but higher priority to process them before other pages to scrape.
+3. When the item reaches the :class:`ImagesPipeline`, the URLs in the ``image_urls`` attribute are scheduled for download using the standard Scrapy scheduler and downloader (which means the scheduler and downloader middlewares are reused), but with a higher priority, processing them before other pages are scraped.
 The item remains "locked" at that particular pipeline stage until the images have finish downloading (or fail for some reason).

-4. When the images finish downloading (or fail for some reason) the images gets another field populated with the path of the images downloaded, for example, ``image_paths``.
-This attribute is a list of dictionaries containing information about the image downloaded, such as the downloaded path, and the original scraped url.
-This images in the list of the ``image_paths`` field would retain the same order of the original ``image_urls`` field, which is useful if you decide to use the first image in the list as the primary image.
+4. When the images finish downloading (or fail for some reason) another field gets populated with their path, for example, ``image_paths``.
+This attribute is a list of dictionaries containing information about the images downloaded, such as the downloaded path, and the original scraped url.
+The images in the list of the ``image_paths`` field will retain the same order of the original ``image_urls`` field, which is useful if you decide to use the first image in the list as the primary image.